Two held for chain snatching in Latur | Law-Order

 Rohan Gundle (19) and Abhang Gholpe (29) were held on Sunday, Crime Branch Inspector Gajanan Bhatlawande said.

-''They were held on a tip off while trying to sell ornaments stolen from a jewellery shop.
+''They were held on a tip off while trying to sell stolen ornaments.
 Five gold chains and a motorcycle, cumulatively valued at Rs 3.15 lakh, have been seized from them,'' he said.

 The two are history sheeters and have cases registered against their names in MIDC, Gandhi Chowk, Latur Rural, Udgir police stations, he added.